edamla/mediterraneanagency/_books/2021-09-01-companero-rosita.md

 # For adding excerpt add <!--more--> and break the line
 ---
-While standing alone in the dark cell of the pris- on, as days turned into years, receiving no news from anyone, unable to talk to anyone, feeling as though the world had drifted far away, suddenly, a light appears, a voice, a glimmer of hope...
+While standing alone in the dark cell of the prison, as days turned into years, receiving no news from anyone, unable to talk to anyone, feeling as though the world had drifted far away, suddenly, a light appears, a voice, a glimmer of hope...
 A voice